DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

 - We then used it in the ```println!()``` below the match statement.

  **Loop statement**
+- Throughout our application, we will often need to execute sections of code more than once.
+- Instead of rewriting these sections of code, we can place them in a loop and allow Rust to automatically execute them as many times as we need.
 - loop consists of the following
  * A condition
      - A code block containing our execution code